Enjoy the poems below in honor of National Poetry Month

 he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness."
 1 John 1:8-9

 Not being able to see the forest for the trees is an expression used for someone who is too involved in the details of a problem to step back and look at the situation as a whole.
 Spiritually speaking, we can never become so preoccupied with trials and tribulations of today that we forget that our life is like a beautiful forest created by God.
 Doesn't matter if all we can see are a bunch of trees.
-Like my pastor always says, it's all about your perspective.
+Like my pastor often says, it's all about your perspective.
 The poem below was my Heavenly Father's reminder to me of just that.

 THE FOREST FOR THE TREES